jdbedics/dbthandbook/docs/02-commitment.md

 17. The best question to ask the other team members is "What experiences have you had that seriously tested your commitment to the team and how on Earth and why on Earth did you still keep your commitment?"

-18. Willing to be on call 24/7 for your clients in comprehensive DBT only.
+18. Willing to be on call 24/7 for your clients (comprehensive DBT only).

 19. Willing to not miss more than 2 weeks of therapy with an individual comprehensive DBT client during the entire practicum.